salrashid123/oauth2/README.md

 For TPM based Credentials, you will need to embed the ServiceAccount within a Trusted Platform Module.

 For KMS based Credentials, you can either embed the ServiceAccounts Private key within KMS or generate a Signing Key on KMS and then associate a service account with it.

+For Vault based Credentials, you need to first configure the a Vault policy that provides an  `access_token` for Google

 For more information, see